graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/introduction.md

 }
 ```

 There are two ways you can build your schema.
-One is with a Handler / Endpoints approach using Schema Syntax.
-The other is through GraphTypes.
+One is with a Schema first approach using the [GraphQL schema language](https://graphql.org/learn/schema/#type-language).
+The other is a `GraphType` or Code first approach by writing `GraphType` classes.
 The basics of both are demonstrated using the following schema definition.

 > `!` signifies a field is non-nullable.